Description of random fields by systems of conditional distributions

 where $I \in W(\mathbb{Z}^d \backslash V)$.
 Indeed, taking~\eqref{P->QP} into account, we can write

 \end{proof}

 To solve the inverse problem associated with the system $Q_P^f$, first of all, it is necessary to answer the following question: does the system $Q_P^f$ possess such properties (consistency conditions) which allow restoring the random field $P$ without taking into account the fact that the elements of $Q_P^f$ are generated by $P$?
 If such characterizing properties are found, one can expect that for an \textit{a~priori} given system ${\rm Q}^f$ of distributions satisfying these properties, the inverse problem will have a solution.
-That is, there will exist a (compatible with ${\rm Q}^f$) random field $P_{Q^f}$ which $f$--distribution $Q^f (P_{Q^f})$ coincides with ${\rm Q}^f$.
+That is, there will exist a random field $P_{Q^f}$, the $f$--distribution $Q^f (P_{Q^f})$ of which coincides with ${\rm Q}^f$.

-As it will be shown below, for the system $Q_P^f$ such characterizing property is the following one: for any disjoint sets $V,I \in W$ and boundary conditions $z \in \widehat{X_{V\cup I}^f}$, it holds
+As it will be shown below, for the system $Q_P^f$, such characterizing property is the following one: for any disjoint sets $V,I \in W$ and boundary conditions $z \in \widehat{X_{V\cup I}^f}$, it holds

 The verification of these relations for the conditional probabilities of a random field is trivial.